DroidNinja/Document-Scanner/README.md

 # Document Scanner

- This is OPENCV Framework based document scanner built by modifying various repositories on github.
+ This is OPENCV Framework based document scanner built by using and modifying various repositories on github.
 Some of them are:

   [AndroidScannerDemo](https://github.com/jhansireddy/AndroidScannerDemo)
   [CameraModule](https://github.com/Yalantis/CameraModule)